$L^2$-cohomology of quasi-fibered boundary metrics: Introduction

 where $x$ is the coordinate on the factor $[0,\delta)$, $g_{Y}$ is a Riemannian metric on $Y$ and $\kappa$ is a symmetric $2$-tensor on $\pa M$ such that $\phi^*g_Y+ \kappa$ is a Riemannian metric on $\pa M$ making $\phi: \pa M\to Y$ a Riemannian submersion with respect to the Riemannian metrics $\phi^*g_Y+\kappa$ and $g_Y$.
 On the other hand, a fibered cusp metric $g_{\fc}$ is a complete metric on $M\setminus \pa M$ which near $\pa M$ is of the form

 for some fibered boundary metric $g_{\phi}$.
 For instance, for $g_Y$ and $\kappa$ as above, an example of fibered cusp metric $g_{\fc}$ is given by one such that

 The main result of \cite{HHM2004} roughly relies on two intermediate results.
 The first one, topological in nature, consists in identifying weighted $L^2$-cohomology groups of fibered boundary and fibered cusp metrics with suitable intersection cohomology groups.
 Since fibered cusp and fibered boundary metrics are conformally related, one in fact only needs to establish such a result for the weighted $L^2$-cohomology of a fibered cusp metric.
-These weighted $L^2$-cohomology groups can be understood as the cohomology groups of a sheaf on an associated stratified space, so that using Mayer-Vietoris long exact sequences, it only suffices to identify these weighted $L^2$-cohomology groups with intersection cohomology for local models.
+These weighted $L^2$-cohomology groups can be understood as the cohomology groups of a sheaf on an associated stratified space, so that using Mayer-Vietoris long exact sequences, it suffices to identify these weighted $L^2$-cohomology groups with intersection cohomology for local models.
 These local identifications in turn can be achieved thanks to the K\"unneth formula of Zucker \cite[Corollary~2.34]{Zucker} for the $L^2$-cohomology of warped products.
+Except for certain types of fibered cusp metrics, notice that $L^2$-cohomology itself is infinite dimensional and cannot be identified with some intersection cohomology, hence the importance to introduce a weight to obtain such an identification in general.
 The second intermediate result, more analytical in nature, consists in showing that a $L^2$-harmonic form with respect to a fibered boundary or a fibered cusp metric admits a polyhomogeneous expansion at infinity, so that in particular it decays a bit faster compared to a general $L^2$-form.
 This can be established thanks to the pseudodifferential calculus of Mazzeo-Melrose \cite{Mazzeo-MelrosePhi} and the parametrix construction of Vaillant \cite{Vaillant}.
 These also allow to show that the Hodge-deRham operator is Fredholm when acting on suitable Sobolev spaces, a result which is also used in \cite{HHM2004}.